Last Updated on January 1, 2023

 A breed with extremely high energy, the Shiba Inu Border Collie mix needs plenty of exercises and mental stimulation.

-Their active minds need to be kept entertained and worked, or they could end up resorting to destructive habits to keep themselves busy.
+Their active minds need to be kept entertained and working, or they could end up resorting to destructive habits to keep themselves busy.